5 Foods that are Silently Killing You

 Everyone deserves an occasional indulgence, but if you want to optimize your health, and still fit in your skinny jeans, these foods are a no, no, no.

 Soda pops can create chaos for your body!
-They’re not friendly to your skin, teeth and hormones and can seriously affect your anxiety levels.
+They’re not friendly to your skin, check out the display from LA Dental Town showing just how bad it is!
+Teeth and hormones and can seriously affect your anxiety levels.
 Over time, the high sugar and caffeine content can cause chronic dehydration and plaque build-up on the teeth leading to severe cavities and gum disease.
 Each can contains zero nutritional value (but 10 teaspoons of sugar!) – it’s a fizzy concoction that you can live without.
 2. Peaches in heavy syrup

 Peaches soaked in heavy syrup are filled with calories that don’t do the body good.
 Read the ingredients list first.
 If you see glucose, fructose, dextrose, or sucrose on there, chances are there’s a ton of added sugar.
 Syrups spoil this already sweet treat and if you’re trying to keep blood insulin levels at a stable level – stay away!
 3. Margarine